Beczheng/flask_4_databases_mysql_vm/README.md

 - Connect to MySQL Workbench
   1. Click the `+` button.
   2. Create a connection name.
-  3. For the host name, use the IP address from your VM on Azure.
+  3. For the host name, use the IP address provided by your VM on Azure.
   4. For the port, set it to `3306`.
-  5. Username should be from the non-root user.
+  5. For the username, use the username of your non-root user.
   6. Click `store in vault`.
-Password should be from the non-root user.
+For the password, use the password of your non-root user.
   7. Click `test connection`.